-- ¼ cup Gluten-Free All Purpose Flour or 2 tbsp cornstarch; add to thicken if your peaches are extra ripe and juicy.
+- ¼ cup Gluten-Free All Purpose Flour or 2 tablespoon cornstarch; add to thicken if your peaches are extra ripe and juicy.

 - Preheat oven to 375°.
 Melt butter in the bottom of a cast iron skillet while the oven preheats.
 Remove from the oven before the butter starts to brown.

-- Toss peaches in a large bowl with brown sugar and cinnamon. *If your peaches are extra ripe & juicy, add 1/4 cup flour or 2 tbsp cornstarch to thicken.
+- Toss peaches in a large bowl with brown sugar and cinnamon. *If your peaches are extra ripe & juicy, add ¼ cup flour or 2 tablespoon cornstarch to thicken.

 - In a separate bowl, mix flour, sugar, baking powder and salt.
 Slowly add milk stirring until a smoothe batter forms.

 - Pour flour mixture over the melted butter, then pour the peach mixture on top.
 DO NOT MIX!

 - Bake at 375° for about 40 minutes or until golden brown and center is set.